kylelo/music-genre-cnn-classifier/README.md

 3. Validate the CNN model using test set

 \
-NOTE that this project trains a CNN to classify prograssive rock and non-prograssive rock musics.
-(Users can also change to other music genre whatever they want).
+NOTE that this project takes the classification of prograssive rock and non-prograssive rock musics as an example.
+Users can freely change them to other music genres.